Sohoton cave tour

 inside the lagoon @Sohoton cave tour

 At last the boat stopped in front of the Sohoton cave and, due to high tide, we needed to dive to enter it.
-Unfortunately the entrance was rather low, so one of the guides was pushing us down and forward, while the second waited on the other side to pull us through.
+Unfortunately the entrance was rather low, so one of the guides was pushing us down and forward, while the second guide waited on the other side to pull us through.
 It was quite exciting to be in a dark place with only a little light shining through from the bottom of the entrance.
 After about ten meters there was an entrance to a second cave, where we needed to climb up.
-No an easy feat in the dark.
+No an easy feat in the dark and with no shoes.
 But it was only a short hike up until a window opened with a plateau from which we jumped back in the lagoon.
 What a fun adventure!

 Sohoton cave @Bucas Grande

 Next up was swimming with non stinging jelly fish and really, there was no sting.
 Quite beautiful creatures and it was so amazing to swim among them without feeling any pain!
-Absolutely fabulous experience especially after unfortunate meeting with them in Moalboal.
+Absolutely fabulous experience especially after my unfortunate meeting with them in Moalboal.

 non sting jellyfish @Bucas Grande